kashifmehdi/kashifmehdi/README.md

 <br>
 <img align="center" alt="image" src="https://raw.githubusercontent.com/kashifmehdi/kashifmehdi/main/header.png" />

-  Nestled in  When I'm not soaking up the vibrant energy of my surroundings, you'll find me immersed in the beautiful chaos of code, orchestrating digital symphonies and bringing ideas to life.

 ### Greetings from the heart of India! 🇮🇳 I'm Kashif Mehdi, a code architect from the incredible landscapes of India! 🇮🇳

 🚀 **About Me:**